Radio: Bob Kingsley's Country Top 40

 - Bowdlerize: A strange zig-zagging.
-Bob seemed just fine playing Zac Brown Band's "Toes" uncensored – the lyric, "I've got my toes in the water/ass in the sand" – when it was scaling the charts, but every occurrence of the song after the fact has been censored ("I've got my toes in the water/toes in the sand").
+Bob seemed just fine playing Zac Brown Band's "Toes" uncensored ("I've got my toes in the water/ass in the sand") when it was scaling the charts, but every occurrence of the song after the fact has been censored ("I've got my toes in the water/toes in the sand").

 - He also censored "marga-daiquiri-screw-olada on the beach" (from Jerrod Niemann's "One More Drinkin' Song") to "…chill-olada" depsite the "screw" referring to a screwdriver drink.
 Oddly, he's done nothing about "screw the ticket" in Casey James' "Crying on a Suitcase" or "Screw you" in Blake Shelton's "Neon Light".